 Let’s cast aside salespeople for now as calculating their individual win rates is easy enough.
 Deal Value and Age on the other hand require a little more work.

 Looking at the last 12 months+ worth of data, what have the largest and smallest deals been that your team have won?
 Remove any outliers.
 Now, we have a range which could be say £5,000-£70,000.

 Next, use good judgement to split this range up into groups.
 For example, £5,000-7,500 (possibly your busiest range), £7,500-15,000, £15,000-30,000 and £30,000+.
 For each category, work out the win rate.
 When looking at current pipeline, you can now quickly identify if you are carrying too much risk or are well within your comfort zone.

 The exact same works for age, enabling you to spot if you are carrying too many old deals, and should this be a bad thing, how this might impact your forecast.

-If done right, this will help you spot opportunities and threats in your pipeline well in advance of close day.
+If done right, this will help you spot opportunities and threats in your sales pipeline well in advance of close day.

 Read my guide to sales pipeline management for more sales pipeline tips.